-If you’re looking for a way to live inexpensively while traveling through a beautiful part of the country, look no further than boondocking in New Mexico.
+If you’re looking for a way to camp inexpensively while traveling through a beautiful part of the country, look no further than boondocking in New Mexico.
 You’ll find stunning views, historical mysteries and a wide variety of landscapes to explore.
+There are plenty of boondocking options throughout the state.
+Here are some of our favorites.

-With one of the most useful state park passes in the U.S., the Land of Enchantment makes it easy to cruise back roads, venture through the desert Southwest and even explore parts of Route 66 on a small budget.
+With one of the most useful state park passes in the country, the Land of Enchantment makes it easy to cruise back roads, venture through the desert Southwest, and even explore parts of Route 66 on a small budget.

 Out-of-state travelers can purchase a year-long park pass for $225—this grants entrance into any of the state’s 34 parks.
+If you are a New Mexico resident, this pass is only $180.
 You can camp in dispersed sites for free or, if you desire less rustic accommodations with electricity and water, the cost is only $4 per night—not a bad deal for a night’s lodging.

-Visitors are limited to a 14-day stay, then they must move on … to another state park, if you like!
-Even if you don’t purchase a state park pass, boondocking sites are $10 a night and those with electricity and water will only run you $14.
+Visitors are limited to a 14-day stay, then they must move on to another location.
+However, you can simply head to another state park, if you like!
+Even if you don’t purchase a state park pass, boondocking sites are $8 a night and those with electricity and water will only run you $14.

 What really makes New Mexico state parks great is that they are usually located on lakes or near scenic locations and have hot showers and clean restrooms available for all.
 The parks are sprinkled from the northern most part of the state all the way down to the Mexican border, so terrain can vary from mountainous forests to hot desert landscapes.